A

 wrote the original manuscript c.1800, translating its core from French but also

 writing many additions including a preface and the talisman designs.
-The text is
+The text

 Introduction to Zanoni) sold Sibley’s manuscript for an extraordinary sum to